Cleveland Cavaliers' Blueprint to Upsetting Warriors in 2018 NBA Finals

 The Cavaliers' best bet is to try to take the Warriors out of their transition game and make them work in a half-court offense where they can get iso-heavy.

 Golden State is running at a pace of 100.68 possessions per 48 minutes in wins this postseason and 97.94 in losses.
-Cleveland is quite the opposite, shrinking to 93.57 in victories and speeding up to 94.43 in their seven total defeats.
+Cleveland is the opposite, shrinking to 93.57 in victories and speeding up to 94.43 in their six defeats.

 It should come as no surprise that the Cavaliers' lone win in the Finals last season (a 137-116 Game 4 beatdown) was also the slowest-played game of the series (96.1 pace).

-Cleveland just doesn't have the horses to run with the Warriors and needs to make this as low-scoring an affair as possible.
+Cleveland doesn't have the horses to run with Golden State, so it needs to make these Finals as low-scoring as possible.

 George Hill's Play on Stephen Curry

-People can debate the greater player between Kevin Durant and Stephen Curry, but it's clear which one is the Warriors' most valuable player.
+You can debate the greater player between Kevin Durant and Stephen Curry, but it's clear which one is the most valuable to Golden State.

 Curry has a plus-9.1 rating this postseason, the highest of any Warrior.
-Golden State was also 13.0 points per 100 possessions better with Curry on the floor during the regular season and just 1.4 points better with Durant.
+Golden State was also 11.8 points per 100 possessions better with Curry on the floor during the regular season, compared to only 2.0 points better with Durant.

-While Cleveland can throw multiple bodies at Durant (James, Green and Nance), there is no one who can hang with Curry outside of Hill.
+While Cleveland can throw multiple bodies at Durant (James, Green and Nance), no Cavalier can hang with Curry other than Hill.

-Going against Hill when he was a member of the Utah Jazz last season seemed to have an effect on Curry.
-In the time they shared the floor, Curry shot 3-of-8 (37.5 percent) and was minus-3 on the floor.
-When Curry was on and Hill was off, Curry was 21-of-42 (50.0 percent) and was plus-49 overall.
+When Hill was a member of the Utah Jazz last season, he seemed to have an effect on Curry.
+In the time they shared the floor, Curry shot 3-of-8 (37.5 percent) and was a minus-3.
+When Curry was on and Hill was off, Curry shot 21-of-42 (50.0 percent) and was plus-49 overall.

 Hill's 6'9" wingspan should help to contest Curry's three-point attempts and help cut down on his driving and passing lanes as well.